Birmingham Back to Backs: Occupants

 Throughout the 19th century, the court was occupied by workers who worked in such industries as button making, glasswork, woodwork, leatherwork, tailoring and were also skilled craftsmen in the jewellery and small metal trades.
 Many of such workers worked from home.
 Over 500 families have lived in Court 15.

 From the 1830s to the 1930s, the Mitchells, a family of locksmiths and bellhangers, lived in the court.
 At one time, they were occupying both No. 55 Hurst Street and No. 54 Inge Street/3 Court 15.
 The family also worked at the workshop in the court for over 70 years.

 In 1851, Joseph Barnett, a travelling jeweller, lived at number 35 Inge Street, with his wife Hanna, and four children, Samuel, Eli Louis, Rebecca and Henry.

 Other people who lived there highlight the crowded conditions of the houses, which were usually occupied by single families.
 In 1851, for example Sophia Hudson, a widow who worked as a pearl button driller, probably from home, lived at No. 1 Court 15 with her five children and her mother who also a widow.
 In 1861, Herbert Oldfield, a glass eye maker, occupied the same address with his wife and their eight children.
 At the same time, the Mitchell family had an apprentice who lived with them.
 Despite the cramped conditions, some families, such as the one who occupied 61 Hurst Street in 1851, were able to afford a servant.

 By 1900, the ground floors had been converted into shops.
 Services offered from the buildings were a cycle maker, a hairdresser, a ticket writer, a fruiterer and a furniture dealer.
 The upper floors of No. 55 and No. 59 Hurst Street, the cycle maker's and the ticket writer's properties respectively, were converted into workshops as opposed to residential.

-Most of the buildings remained in residential use until 1966 when they were declared as unfit for habitation.
-This resulted in those living in the buildings being required to leave.
+George Saunders, an immigrant from St Kitts, took over one of the shops to form his own tailor shop.
+Should visitors come now, the front placard displays his name, his tailor shop (now beautifully restored) occupies the front part of the property, also highlighting the legacy of the windrush generation.
+When you go down to the counter area of the shop, a recording of George’s voice plays, detailing his life story within Birmingham and the importance of these houses.